September 28, 2021

 Food providers and foodservice distributors alike rely on Samsara temperature monitoring to maintain the integrity of their products and keep their customers happy.

-Foodservice distributors, like Cash-Wa Distributing, also use Samsara to ensure customers are satisfied with their products.
+Foodservice distributors, like Cash-Wa Distributing, use Samsara to ensure customers are satisfied with their products.
 Chad Henning, Co-President of Cash-Wa Distributing, believes Samsara has helped their business achieve a high level of product quality that’s allowed them to secure more customers.
 “With Samsara’s always-on temperature monitoring, we can show that we’ve taken great care of the product every step of the way.
 We’re confident we’re compliant, and we’re winning more business.”